-GCE Results 2019 Cameroon for O Level and A Level Published General and Technical.
-GCE results June 2019 names of successful candidates in order of merit released complete with grades in PDF download.
+GCE Results 2023 Cameroon for O Level and A Level Published General, Technical, ATC and ITC has just been released today 20th of August 2023.
+GCE results June 2023 names of successful candidates in order of merit released complete with grades in PDF download.

 Complete Results With Grades Published